GeoscienceAustralia/anuga_core/docs/source/evolve.rst

 >>> for t in domain.evolve(yieldstep=1.0, finaltime=10.0):
 >>>    pass

-This will run the model from `time=0`` to the `finaltime 10.0`.
-By default the state of the simulation will be saved to a file (with `sww` format, by default named `domain.sww`) every yieldstep, in this case every 1 second of simulation time.
+This will run the model from `time=0` to the `finaltime = 10.0`.
+The method will "yield" to the loop every `yieldstep = 1$`.
+By default the state of the simulation will be saved to a file (by default named `domain.sww`) every `yieldstep`, in this case every 1 second of simulation time.

 As the `evolve` construct provides a `for` loop (via the python `yield`` construct) it is possible to include extra code within the loop.
 A typical `evolve` loop can provide some printed feedback, i.e.